Understanding Discourse Markers: How They Connect Ideas in Language

 Question 4 of 10

-4. Which of the following is an example of a discourse marker used to show time?
+4. Which of the following is an example of a discourse marker used to show addition?

 Question 4 of 10